Imagine H2O

 Imagine H2O is an international startup accelerator founded in 2008.
 It is a 501(c)(3) non-profit organization.
 Imagine H2O provides early stage water startups with mentorship and introductions to investors, strategic partners, and end-users.
 As a nonprofit, the organization does not take equity in its startups.
-As of March 2018, Imagine H2O has worked with over 350 water startups.
-It also works with agriculture technology companies.
+As of February, 2024, Imagine H2O has worked with over 217 water startups to tackle climate change, improve health, expand equity, and advance resource circularity and efficiency.
+In 2023, Imagine H2O launched its **Water Innovation Pilot Fund**, deploying over \$2.2 million in catalytic grants and technical assistance to support about 17 pilot projects in 23 countries as of that year.

 Funding

-Imagine H2O partners with and is sponsored by a number of foundations and corporations, including Wells Fargo and the California Water Foundation.
+Imagine H2O partners with and is sponsored by a number of foundations and corporations, including the Coca Cola Foundation, ADB, and Xylem.

-Urban Drinking Water Challenge

-Imagine H2O has partnered with 11th Hour Racing and Bluewater. to find and deploy innovative technologies aimed at solving the lack of drinking water in urban areas.
-The challenge closes on July 2, 2018 and has a prize pool of $1,000,000.